|

 modified twelve Lockheed P2V Neptunes to carry the 9000-lb Mk VIII atomic bomb.

-All three Midway carriers participated in extensive tests that saw this
+All three Midway-class carriers participated in extensive tests that saw this

 70,000-lb long-range patrol bomber clear the deck with JATO-assisted rolling